 - Extension of hours or specifying a licensed activity which is not currently included on an existing premises licence

 - The provision of hot food and hot drinks between 23:00 and 05:00.

-- The provision of regulated entertainment which includes: plays, films, indoor sporting events, boxing/wrestling, live music; recorded music, performance of dance between 23:00 and 08:00.
+- The provision of regulated entertainment, which includes: plays, films, indoor sporting events, boxing/wrestling, live music, recorded music, or performance of dance between 23:00 and 08:00.

 Applying for a temporary event notice

-Two copies of the completed form need to be sent to our licensing team, together with the fee of £21.00.
-The fee can be paid By one of the following methods:
+You will need to send two copies of the completed form to our licensing team.
+This will cost £21.00.
+The fee can be paid using the following methods:

-- Cheque made payable to Ashford Borough Council
+- A cheque made payable to Ashford Borough Council

-- Paying by cash or card in the self service machines in reception at The Civic Centre Tannery Lane
+- You can pay by cash or card using the self service machines in reception at The Civic Centre, Tannery Lane, Ashford

-- Calling 01233 331111 to make payment over the phone by card with a Customer Service representative
+- You can pay by card over the phone by calling 01233 331111 and speaking with a Customer Service representative

-One copy will be given to our environmental protection team, the other used by our Licensing team.
+One copy will be given to our environmental protection team, whilst the other will be used by our Licensing team.
 A further copy must be sent to Kent Police via e-mail to email@example.com or via post to: